 Fisheries and Research

-The Southern IFCA Fisheries Management & Policy Team (FMP) are tasked to facilitate the delivery of the Authorities’ legislative duties, and in doing so, seek to improve the sustainability of marine fisheries and the marine environment, whilst supporting local communities who are reliant upon these resources.
+The Southern IFCA Research & Policy Team (RPT) are tasked to facilitate the delivery of the Authorities’ legislative duties, and in doing so, seek to improve the sustainability of marine fisheries and the marine environment, whilst supporting local communities who are reliant upon these resources.

 - Monitoring inshore fisheries;